CENTER FOR BUSINESS DEVELOPMENT IN STILLWATER

 Growth potential: We are a springboard, not a landing place.
 We want to see you move on and succeed on your own.
 Because of this, we’ll be looking to see if your business has the potential to reach significant revenue levels.
 It should expect to have growth sufficient for it to graduate from the incubator in two to three years and continue growing after leaving.

-Coachable: A vital part of tenancy is the coaching and consulting you’ll receive.
+Coachable: A vital part of being a tenant is the coaching and consulting you’ll receive.
 So, you’ll need to be willing to accept business development assistance and take part in monthly coaching sessions.
 Otherwise, we’re just another office building.

 Companies Not Eligible